 In our opinion, the financial statements referred to above present justly, the financial position of X Company as of December 31, 20XX, conforms to the accounting principlesAccounting PrinciplesAccounting principles are the set guidelines and rules issued by accounting standards like GAAP and IFRS for the companies to follow while recording and presenting the financial information in the books of accounts. generally accepted in the United States of America.
 Also, in our opinion, the Firm maintained effective internal control over financial reporting as of December 31, 20XX.

-This has been a guide to Audit report format.
+This has been a guide to the Audit Report Format.
 Here we discussed the basic contents of an Auditor’s report format along with the sample audit report example to understand it better.
 You can learn more about accounting from following articles –